joinpursuit/Pursuit-Core-Web/fundamentals/functions/README.md

 We've taken the code that does some several step math process and put it inside a function so that we can reuse it.

-Specifically, this function takes in an input (called an argument, in this case it's a number) and console logs a new number after performing all those operations.
+Specifically, this function takes in an input (called an argument, in this case the `type` is a `number`) and console logs a new number after performing all those operations.

 So we have a way to declare a function, which creates it.
 But if we want to execute (or **call**) that function, we do this: